rubyforgood/human-essentials/README.md

 Users that are frequent contributors and are involved in discussion (join the slack channel! :)) may be given direct Contributor access to the Repo so they can submit Pull Requests directly, instead of Forking first.

 # Deployment Process
-The diaper & partner application should be deployed ideally on a weekly or bi-weekly schedule.
+The human-essentials & partner application should be deployed ideally on a weekly or bi-weekly schedule.
 However, this depends on the amount of updates that we have merged into main.
 Assuming there is updates that we want to ship into deploy, this is the process we take to getting updates from our `main` branch deployed to our servers.

 #### Requirements
 - You will need SSH access to our servers.
-Access is usually only given to core maintainers of the diaper & partner projects.
+Access is usually only given to core maintainers of the human-essentials & partner projects.
 - Login credentials to our [Mailchimp](https://mailchimp.com/) account

 #### Tag & Release
 1. You'll need to push up a tag with the proper semantic versioning.
-Check out the [releases](https://github.com/rubyforgood/diaper/releases) to get the correct semantic versioning tag to use.
+Check out the [releases](https://github.com/rubyforgood/human-essentials/releases) to get the correct semantic versioning tag to use.
 For example, if the last release was `2.1.0` and the update is a hotfix then the next one should be `2.1.1`
 ```sh
 git tag x.y.z
 git push --tags
 ```
 2. Publish a release associated to that tag pushed up in the previous step.
-You can do that [here](https://github.com/rubyforgood/diaper/releases/new).
+You can do that [here](https://github.com/rubyforgood/human-essentials/releases/new).
 Make sure to include details on what the release's updates achieves (we use this to notify our stakeholders on updates via email).

 #### Deploying
 Start deploying the latest update by using capistrano and specifying the correct tag